Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 **Souls**

 * Shizapis, aster, borerora, aube.
+* Buff purpizug.
 * Ordered Harmony Soul.
 * A passive Soul that does something cool when the deck is reshuffled.
 Maybe something to do with Serenes to make them less of a chore...
 Good synergy with purpizug.
 * A soul that places a recall point when equipped, and teleports you back there when unequipped.
-* A weird soul that induces a positive effect if your room path causes two rooms to superpose upon each other?
+* A weird soul that induces a positive effect if your room path is executed in a certain way?
+This used to be rooms superposing each other...
 * Non-serenes with effects on modulators.
 * Cool soul that lets you swap the effects of two castes that sandwich the legendary in question.
 * A soul that occasionally gives difficult "Simon Says" rules to follow.
 The player is rewarded for not transgressing.